 Another option is to double your oatmeal quantity.

 You will end up with a thicker smoothie, and you may want to adjust with a ⅓ cup of water or almond milk.

 We often have this banana oatmeal smoothie as our post-workout drink.
 It has everything you need to replenish your body after exercise; just make sure you use good quality protein powder.

 If you are lifting weights, looking forward to using this smoothie with oat milk for weight gain, and need an extra protein intake, adding a clean plant-based protein powder is a great idea.
-We like complement organic protein.
+We like complement organic protein (affiliate link).

 We like using the compliment brand because they use only clean and natural ingredients on it, and you can add it to virtually any smoothie and even to sweet recipes like banana bread.